SManAT/IT-School-Admin/README.md

 # Samba4-Admin
 Provides some (that is what i think) usefull scripts for managing a Samba4 Server.
-Data available in these subfolders
-- Usermanagement
-- System
-- Backup

 # Prerequisites
 The most Tools are written in Perl, so you had to install some libraries.
 Here are the steps